COS + Oversized Short Trench Coat

 At COS

-This short beige trench coat has been crafted from heavyweight cotton with a touch of stretch.
+This short khaki trench coat has been crafted from heavyweight cotton with a touch of stretch.
 It features loose raglan sleeves with buttoned cuff tabs and an asymmetric storm flap for a subtle point of difference.
-Adjust the detachable belt for a personalised fit. - Classic collar - Side-seam pockets - Half lined 97% Cotton, 3% Elastane / Machine wash cold Back length of size AU 8 is 68.5cm / Model is 176cm tall and wears a size AU 8
+Adjust the detachable belt for a personalized fit. - Classic collar - Side-seam pockets - Half lined 97% Cotton, 3% Elastane / Machine wash cold Back length of size 6 is 26.96" / Model is 5'9" tall and wears a size 6